 5. Daylight Exposure

 We all need a certain amount of daylight built into our day.
-In fact, one study found that daylight had surprising indirect impacts on work, with team members getting more sleep, becoming more active, and reporting a generally higher quality of life.
+In fact, one study found that daylight had surprising indirect impacts on work, with team members getting more sleep, becoming more active, and reporting generally higher quality of life.
 It’s also part of the reason morning exercise is so effective at improving focus throughout the day.

 Probably the most critical aspect of this is that it doesn’t necessarily have to be constant exposure.
 Daylight exposure should be paired with other productivity-boosting approaches, such as changing locations.
 Taking meetings or attending education sessions outside, taking walks on meal breaks, and moving to a spot near a window are good places to start.